 Of course the gauge of the string, not just the string length, is important too.
 On this 10-string instrument the strings on the right side could well be of a narrower gauge so that the strings do ascend in pitch overall.

-It is easy to see why the string lengths aren't progressively getting shorter on the 22-string model throughout the whole instrument.
-The shortest string on the instrument (in the middle but on the right-hand side) is as close to the playing area as it can be.
+It is easy to see why the string lengths on the 22-string model aren't progressively getting shorter throughout the whole instrument.
+The shortest string on the instrument (in the middle but on the right-hand side wrest plank) is as close to the playing area as it can be.
 The longest string on this same (right) side is more than half way down the instrument.
 If the longest string on the left side was just a bit longer than the longest string on the right side then the whole sequence of strings on the left side would have to be shifted downwards and the body of the instrument would have to be considerably longer.
 The instrument would have to be even larger than it already is.

 The ornamental shape on the top of the 22-string instrument partly recalls the design on some other fairy bells.